ssichynskyi/web_metric_collection/README.md

 - testing kafka producer with Aiven kafka broker (only done on E2E level)

-- any additional environment setups / checks (like local dummy website, etc)

 ## Known issues
 - Application could be stopped only via SIGINT or harder method which results in the abnormal log - Keyboard interruption exception.

 ## ToDo
 - move constants to separate module (fix this in tests and in service)

-- update service usage here
-- move common code into separate repo and connect as submodule (authentication)
+- move common code into separate repo and connect as submodule (authentication, config, config merger, service wrapper)

 - improve import system

 - create a way to shut down the service normally

 - improve mock (with patching)

 - add commit hooks and CI manipulations

 - change docu strings to restructuredText and add automatic formatting by black

 - add automatic docu-string creation